Elizabeth Taylor

 Elizabeth Taylor in 'Cat on a Hot Tin Roof'

 In 1960, Taylor received her first Oscar for the role of Gloria Wandrous in the melodrama "Butterfield 8".
-Interestingly, Elizabeth was initially reluctant to play a call girl who falls in love with her married client – the character seemed too simplistic and vulgar to her.
+Surprisingly, Elizabeth was initially reluctant to play a call girl who falls in love with her married client – she found the character too simplistic and vulgar.

 Elizabeth Taylor winning Best Actress for "Butterfield 8"

-The role of the Egyptian queen Cleopatra in Joseph Mankiewicz's 1963 historical drama, however, was a dream come true!
-Just for Taylor's luxurious costumes, about 200 thousand dollars were spent, and the total budget of the film amounted to 44 million – an unimaginable sum at the time.
+But the role of Egyptian queen Cleopatra in Joseph Mankiewicz's 1963 historical drama was a dream come true!
+Taylor's luxurious costumes alone cost about $200,000, while the film's total budget reached $44 million – an unimaginable sum at the time.

 Elizabeth Taylor as Cleopatra